flybywiresim/docs/docs/start/convert-liveries.md

     **No support will be provided**

-To convert a livery made for the default A320neo to work with the new FBW A32NX, you have to edit three files in that livery's folder.
+To manually convert a livery made for the default A320neo to work with the new FBW A32NX, you have to edit three files in that livery's folder.

 !!! info "Step One"